OVagamundo/Flashcard-Heroes/docs/AbilitySystem.md

 ATTACK_TARGET	The direct target of an on_attack trigger.
 Contextual Targets
 TRIGGERING_ENTITY	The "other" entity in a reactive trigger (e.g., the attacker in an on_hurt event).
+ATTACKER	Specifically resolves to the `attacker_uuid` from the trigger context.
+Used by counter-attack abilities to target the original attacker.
 FAINTING_ALLY	The specific ally whose death triggered an on_ally_death event.
 Positional Targets
 FRONTMOST_ALLY	The allied unit in the frontmost position (highest index for player, lowest for enemy).